dojo/docs/howto.rst

 .. _link: my/link

-The good thing about this way of defining links is that you won't have to look in the content of your text and find all occurences of a link you might want to change.
+The good thing about this way of defining links is that you won't have to look in the content of your text and find all occurrences of a link you might want to change.
 This way all your links are stored in one convenient location and if you need to change them you know where to look.

 Note from a contributor:  The character used is the grave accent (on the key with the ~ on the left of the keyboard).
 Others may find that obvious but I was very confused trying to figure out why my links wouldn't work and it was because I was using the apostrophe character (on the key with the ").